mattermost/docs/source/administration/config-settings.md

 **Trace** (`"Trace": false`)

-"true": Executing SQL statements are written to the log for development.
+`true`: Executing SQL statements are written to the log for development.

 ### Email Settings